 Our national food poisoning lawyers have helped hundreds of people win money in both personal injury and wrongful death lawsuits.
 In obtaining compensation for our clients, we hold corporate wrongdoers accountable and help prevent future outbreaks of illness.

-Our lawyers have won millions or people sickened by tainted food, including $4.5 million for a teenager who contracted E. colifood poisoning from restaurant food, $6 million for people sickened by deli meat and over $2 million for a man sickened by raw milk purchased at a grocery store.
+Our lawyers have won millions or people sickened by tainted food, including $4.5 million for a teenager who contracted E. coli food poisoning from restaurant food, $6 million for people sickened by deli meat, and over $2 million for a man sickened by raw milk purchased at a grocery store.

 Our cases involve more than vomiting.
-Our clients have suffered permanent brain damage from stroke and meningitis, paralysis, kidney failure, pancreatitis, respiratory failure, and other life threatening medical conditions.
+Our clients have suffered permanent brain damage from stroke and meningitis, paralysis, kidney failure, pancreatitis, respiratory failure, and other life-threatening medical conditions.
 Dangerous foodborne pathogens (bacteria and viruses) can kill people.
 One bite of contaminated food can be deadly.

-Attorney Fred Pritzker has stood by the bed of many clients as they fought for their lives, some little children.
+Attorney Fred Pritzker has stood by the beds of many clients as they fought for their lives, some little children.
 These cases are tragic and preventable.
 Yes, good sanitation could prevent most cases of severe food poisoning.
 You can contact our law firm to have a free consultation with Fred or one of the lawyers on his team.

 Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are our lead lawyers for our food poisoning cases.
 They are part of our law firm’s Bad Bug Law Team®.

 Below are some of the settlements and verdicts our Bad Bug Law Team has won for our clients:

 - $4.5 million for a young woman who contracted an E. coli infection after eating at a national chain restaurant and then developed hemolytic uremic syndrome (HUS);